ghdl/ghdl/doc/using/ImplementationOfVHDL.rst

 Using vendor libraries
 ======================

-Many vendors libraries have been analyzed with GHDL.
+Many vendors libraries have been analyzed with `GHDL`.
 There are usually no problems.
-Be sure to use the :option:`--work=` option.
-However, some problems have been encountered.

-GHDL follows the VHDL LRM (the manual which defines VHDL) more strictly than other VHDL tools.
-You could try to relax the restrictions by using the :option:`--std=93c`, :option:`-fexplicit`, :option:`-frelaxed-rules` and :option:`--warn-no-vital-generic`.
+Be sure to use the :option:`--work` option.
+However, some problems have been encountered. `GHDL` follows the `VHDL` LRM (the manual which defines `VHDL`) more strictly than other `VHDL` tools.
+You could try to relax the restrictions by using the :option:`--std=93c <--std>`, :option:`-fexplicit`, :option:`-frelaxed-rules` and :option:`--warn-no-vital-generic <--warn-vital-generic>`.